NCI-NAACCR-Zone-Design/Louisiana/README.md

 # Cancer Mapping Template

-This is a template for web developers to set up a website of cancer statistics like at https://www.californiahealthmaps.org/
+This is a template for web developers to set up a website that displays cancer statistics by cancer reporting zone.
+Note that throughout the template, cancer reporting zones are often referred to as CTAs (Cancer Tabulation Areas).

 This is not a turnkey product with a 5-minute installer.
-It is a starting place for a web developer to set up a cancer mapper, and to begin customizing their own website.
+It is a starting place for a web developer to set up a cancer mapper and to begin customizing their own website.

-See the project on Github at https://github.com/NCI-NAACCR-Zone-Design/Cancer-Map-Template/
+See the project on Github at https://github.com/NCI-NAACCR-Zone-Design/Cancer-Map-Template/.

-See a demonstration at https://nci-naaccr-zone-design.github.io/Cancer-Map-Template/
+See a demonstration at https://nci-naaccr-zone-design.github.io/Cancer-Map-Template/.

+This template was developed based on the California Health Maps website at https://www.californiahealthmaps.org/.

 ## Prerequisites